pyeventsourcing/eventsourcing/README.md

 Take care in locating calls to open and close your application.
-Normally, you only want one instance of the application running in any given process.
-Otherwise, duplicate persistence subscribers will attempt to store duplicate events, resulting in sad faces :(.
+Normally, you only want one instance of the application running in any given process otherwise duplicate persistence subscribers will attempt to store duplicate events, resulting in sad faces :(.